magento/devdocs/guides/v2.2/cloud/reference/discover-deploy.md

 Your Git branch must have the following files for building and deploying in your local environment and to Integration, Staging, and Production environments:

 -  `auth.json`—in the root Magento directory.
 This file includes the Magento Authentication keys entered when creating the project.
 The file is generated as part of autoprovisioning a new project using a blank template.
-If you need to verify the file and settings, see [Troubleshooting]({{ page.baseurl }}/cloud/trouble/troubleshoot-deployment.html).
+If you need to verify the file and settings, see [Troubleshooting deployment]({{ page.baseurl }}/cloud/trouble/troubleshoot-deployment.html).
 -  [`app/etc/config.php`]({{ site.baseurl }}/guides/v2.2/cloud/live/sens-data-over.html)—auto-generates during the build phase if it does not exist.
 -  [`.magento.app.yaml`]({{ page.baseurl }}/cloud/project/project-conf-files_magento-app.html)—updates and saves to the root directory.
 -  [`.magento/services.yaml`]({{ page.baseurl }}/cloud/project/project-conf-files_services.html)—updates and saves to the `magento/` directory.